Silicon pinhole strip defects and their impact on ATLAS Inner Tracker HV current measurement

 While BNL is a barrel module and stave production site, in Fall 2023 an endcap module built in Vancouver called TRIUMF$\_$R5$\_$0007 was sent to BNL for studies related to an early breakdown supposedly observed in the module.
 An IV scan was performed on this module with the ABCs powered (Figure \ref{fig:EndcapDCDCOn}) in which a sharp increase in current is observed at 100V.
 This module was initially believed to have an early breakdown at 100V bias voltage because of the increase.
 However, direct AMAC ADC count measurements revealed that the AMAC simply saturated low at bias voltages $<$100V, and the sudden increase was the result of the AMAC unsaturating as leakage current increased.
 A subsequent measurement with unpowered ABCs (Figure \ref{fig:EndcapDCDCOff}) further showed that the sensor did not exhibit early breakdown behavior and instead exhibits the common symptoms of pinholes.
-Since this behavior---low saturation of the AMAC at low bias voltages only when the ABCs are powered---has only been observed on modules with pinholes, the presence of pinholes in this module is highly likely.
+Additionally, $\sim$100 AMAC counts were measured at a lowered AMAC feedback resistance of $R_f = 16$ k$\Omega$, the expected value for a healthy module.
+Since this behavior---low saturation of the AMAC at low bias voltages only when the ABCs are powered and feedback resistance is high---has only been observed on modules with pinholes, the presence of pinholes in this module is highly likely.

 \unskip